janekx21/bachelor-thesis/chapters/ba.typ

 == Optimizations

-The owl-ms-language-server rust crate includes many optimizations.
+The owl-ms-language-server rust crate/package includes many optimizations.
 This section will list the used optimizations, explain why they are needed and mention alternatives.
 Parser grammar, Visual Studio Code plugin and other parts of the language server did not contain any optimizations.
 It is unknown if there is a possibility to optimize the grammar and reduce parsing time.
 The Visual Studio Code plugin is very light and there is only one obvious optimization.
 Using the build in syntax highlighting instead of the semantic token feature of the language server.

 // TODO explain the further sub sections